cognitedata/pygen/README.md

 ### DM Non-GraphQl API

 The API developed is based on the non-GraphQL endpoints in Data Model API v3.
-There is a simplified wrapper which is available in `cognite.dm_clients`.
+There is a simplified wrapper which is available in `cognite.pygen.dm_clients`.

-See [dm_clients/README.md](cognite/dm_clients/README.md) for more details.__
+See [dm_clients/README.md](cognite/pygen/dm_clients/README.md) for more details.__

 ## Changelog
 Wondering about upcoming or previous changes to the SDK?
-Take a look at the [CHANGELOG](https://github.com/cognitedata/cognite-gql-pygen/blob/master/CHANGELOG.md).
+Take a look at the [CHANGELOG](https://github.com/cognitedata/pygen/blob/master/CHANGELOG.md).

 ## Contributing
 Want to contribute?
-Check out [CONTRIBUTING](https://github.com/cognitedata/cognite-gqlpygen/blob/master/CONTRIBUTING.md).
+Check out [CONTRIBUTING](https://github.com/cognitedata/pygen/blob/master/CONTRIBUTING.md).